derekburgess/jaws/IMPLEMENTATION_PLAN.md

 No detector refactoring should begin before those artifacts exist.

 ## Change log

+### 2026-08-03 — Milestone 0 research contract and initial ADRs

+- Accepted the README statement, primary research question, intended users, and non-goals as the project charter.
+- Fixed the four analytical axes and seven research operations as separate but related contracts.
+- Adopted normative terminology for research objects, ranking outputs, metrics, and observations.
+- Separated immutable experiment specifications from append-only execution runs.
+- Assigned Neo4j and portable experiment bundles distinct evidence and research-record responsibilities.
+- Required one deterministic application core behind CLI, MCP, benchmark, notebook, and optional-agent adapters.
+- Required Benchmark 0 at `0b68a8c` before any detector refactoring and retained known quality failures as observations.
+- Added the ADR template, status/process rules, and index.
+Later milestone-specific decisions remain deliberately open in the decision queue.

 ### 2026-08-03 — Milestone 0 development entry point